mat2t/STARS/README.md

 # STARS
-interplanetary resort travel software made using Java during second year of university
+interplanetary resort travel software made using Java and BlueJ during second year of university